- What other names is Angel's Trumpet known by?

 - Other conditions.

-dry skin, flushing, fever, high or low blood pressure, fast heartbeat, difficulty breathing, hallucinations, nervousness, loss of memory, convulsions, paralysis, coma, and death.
+Angel's trumpet is UNSAFE for everyone.
+The entire plant is poisonous, but the leaves and seeds contain the most poison.
+Taking angel's trumpet can cause confusion, dilated pupils, intense thirst, dry skin, flushing, fever, high or low blood pressure, fast heartbeat, difficulty breathing, hallucinations, nervousness, loss of memory, convulsions, paralysis, coma, and death.

 Special Precautions & Warnings:Angel's trumpet is UNSAFE for anyone to use, but some people have extra reasons not to use it: